 The tax benefits of employee contributions to a 401(k) are well-known.
 The money an employee puts into a company-sponsored retirement plan is either taken out of that year’s taxable income (in the case of a traditional plan) or withdrawn tax-free (in the case of a Roth).

-Many employers match a portion of the employee’s contribution, giving “free” money towards retirement.
-This is where the tax implications get a little murky: Can employees deduct employer contributions alongside their own?
+In fact, many employers match a portion of the employee’s contribution, giving them an extra boost toward their retirements.
+However, this is where the tax implications get a little murky: can employees deduct employer contributions alongside their own?
 Can companies reduce their own tax bills by matching contributions?
 We’ll explore the tax implications of matched 401(k)’s from the employee and employer perspective to make sure that 401(k) tax deductions are as clear as they can be.

 What matched 401(k)s mean for employees claiming tax deductions